How to Build a Mobile App For Retail Business?

 How much will it be in dollars?
 Let’s take the average hourly rate in Eastern Europe - $30.
 Then the approximate cost of the custom mobile app development for retail business starts from $15,400 per platform.

-Keep in mind, that it’s impossible to provide a precise estimate of an abstract “retail app”.
+Keep in mind, that it’s impossible to provide a precise estimate of an abstract “retail app development”.
 Each case should be treated individually.
 That’s why you can contact us with details of your business and we will calculate the estimate of your retail app within 24 hours!

 We also have a bunch of advice for you that will help optimize development expenses.
 Read on to learn them!